top of page

 Santa Barbara Nutritionist

-I have spoken much about personalized diets and will touch on it again in part 3, but for now, let's explore some general principles of nutrition.
+I have spoken about personalized diets in the past, but for now, let's explore some general principles of nutrition and how incorporating a nutrients dense approach can support your nutritional profile.

 Macro vs Micro-Nutrients